 The following instructions will guide you through the first steps to start using this tool.

-You can install the CLI by executing an install script on Unix platforms.
+On Unix platforms, you can install the CLI by executing an install script.

 By default, the script downloads the OS specific artifact from the latest GitHub Release with